 From the Phanar, we pray that the Lord will manifest his worthy successor as the head of the sister Church of Rome, and that we may also continue with this successor on our common journey toward the unity of all unto the glory of God.

-Category: Ecumenical Patriarchate
+Tags: Ecumenical Patriarchate